MovingBlocks/TempDoc/Dev-Setup.md

 #### Common issues:

-* **Important for Macs!** If you get a "package javax.vecmath is sealed" error [your SDK has an included copy of vecmath](https://github.com/MovingBlocks/Terasology/issues/818) that is too old for Terasology, and our setup is not allowed to override it.
-You can fix that by deleting `/System/Library/Java/Extensions/vecmath.jar` - why this is included only on Macs who knows.
-This issue may go away if we kick out vecmath later in favor of a better solution
 * Usually the project will find a 1.7 Java SDK and know about Java - if you get a massive amount of Java errors (or don't see the "Run" option on Terasology.java) you may have to check under File / Project Structure / Platform Settings / SDKs to see if you have a valid Java setup.
    * Click [HERE](https://raw.github.com/CallMeAsher/TeraMisc/master/wiki/AddSdkGuide.jpg) to see how to add a 1.6 SDK if IntelliJ doesn't show it by default (update: we use Java 7 now)
 * You may have to set your JAVA_HOME also - such as on Linux with a command like this: `export JAVA_HOME="/usr/lib/jvm/java-7-sun"`
 * Outdated graphics card drivers can cause startup problems and some cards just seem quirky.
 Please post in the [Support Forum](http://forum.movingblocks.net/forums/support.20/) if you still have issues after installing your latest drivers and attach the log file from the /logs directory
-* We've seen a Windows 7 machine once fail to use Git to communicate with GitHub properly from command line and IntelliJ, yet be okay with Git Bash.
-Turned out the user home dir wasn't set right, so Git couldn't find the user SSH files.
-Solution was to set the `HOME` environment variable to the user's home directory (like `C:\Users\[Username]`).
-Git Bash was smart enough to do without.
 * You may have to re-run =gradlew idea= occasionally if new project library files (jars) or settings are added/changed.
 Any execution of =gradlew= will re-assess dependencies and download new stuff if needed but only running the IDE task will update project files
 * On Linux you may end up with a line-ending issue on the Gradle wrapper script.
 If you get an error like the following try to either just run `dos2unix` on `gradlew` or alternatively copy paste its content into a new file and overwrite the old file with it
  * `bash: ./gradlew: /bin/bash^M: bad interpreter: No such file or directory`